JohnCoene/chirp/website/blog/2019-02-21-beta-version.md

 A plugin system reduces transactional costs, a developper does not have to do extensive research on the source code to design an additional feature.
 Plugins are also optional, you can include or exclude it from your own Chirp, which one could hardly do otherwise.

 Currently Chirp lets the user upload or search for tweets, in an ideal world Chirp can also be connected to a database so that one can study more than 18,000 tweets at once.

+Another grand idea is to allow to stream tweets and visualise the network in near-real time, though I already some prototypes this they do not work brilliantly to say the least.
+It's tough to implement in R but I reckon it is doable.

 ## Known issues